 The moisture content prior to and during compaction will be uniformly distributed throughout each layer.
-Water will be applied at minimum rate of 0.25 gal/ft2 of surface area per lift.
+Water will be applied at minimum rate of 0.25 gal/ft of surface area per lift.
 The Contractor will increase this rate, when ordered by the Engineer, to ensure each lift is fully saturated.

 The maximum lift thickness prior to compaction will not exceed eight inches.
-The Contractor will decrease this thickness, when ordered by the Engineer, to obtain the required density.

-Compaction will be achieved by at least four passes with a heavy vibratory roller.
-If adequate compaction is not achieved using the selected roller, the size of the roller will be increased as directed by the Engineer.
+Compaction will be achieved by at least four passes with a smooth drum vibratory roller.
+If adequate compaction is not achieved increase the number of passes, increase the size of the roller, or decrease the thickness of the lift, as directed by the Engineer.

-The maximum lift thickness prior to compaction within three feet of the back face of the wall facing will not exceed four inches.
-At least two lifts will be completed within this area per each lift beyond three feet of the back face of the wall facing.
+The maximum lift thickness prior to compaction within three feet of the back face of the wall facing and within the area from the back face of the wall facing to two feet beyond the abutment piling steel casing will not exceed four inches.
+At least two lifts will be completed within this area per each lift outside this stated area.

-Compaction within three feet of the back face of the wall facing will be achieved by at least three passes of a lightweight mechanical tamper, roller, or vibratory system.
+Compaction within the area requiring four inch lifts will be achieved by at least three passes of a lightweight mechanical tamper, roller, or vibratory system.